 The minimum recommendation for Gaming PCs is the quad-core processor.
 Most games can take advantage of it.
 But there is minimal power left behind.
 If you want to run apps such as Steam, discord and want to stream as well, you will need to upgrade your CPU.

 It’s a computer processor with two or more cores in it.
 Each of them can read and execute programs.

 Do CPU cores increase FPS?

 More CPU core increases performance in gaming.
 You can expect improvement in FPS if you upgrade CPU cores.

 More cores if you use it for video editing, 3D rendering, multitasking, and more GHz for single-threaded applications and games.

 Photo and video editing apps, 3D rendering, graphics-intensive games, and scientific simulation apps.

 As you read in the article, CPU cores are essential to perform any work.
 Single or multiple tasks, everything is dependent on CPU cores.

-Going above the quad core is not necessary for most the average user.
+Going above the quad-core is not necessary for most of the average user.
 However, it can be different depending on your task and usage.

 If you have read the full article, I believe you know about CPU cores and their importance based on your needs.
 I hope it helps you to decide while buying a new one.